 \section{Taxonomical Encodings}

-In this article we radically deviate from the view of representing non-logical symbols based on lemmas, part-of-speech tags and sense numbers.
+In the approach we follow, we radically deviate from the view of representing non-logical symbols based on lemmas, part-of-speech tags and sense numbers.
 Instead we introduce a way to encode concepts and relations with internally structured blocks of meaning based on external lexical ontologies or taxonomies.
 These predicate symbols are not directly interpretable for human beings as they do not correspond to units of language.
 For instance, the taxonomical encodings for \emph{cat} and \emph{dog} share a common prefix that tells us that both are of the category \emph{mammal}.
 The encodings for adjectives like \emph{good} and \emph{bad} will be very similar, with the only difference indicating that they are antonyms.
-The idea, llustrated in Figure~\ref{fig:theidea}, draws inspiration from research in image classification \cite{mukherjee,makingbettermistakes}.
+The idea, illustrated in Figure~\ref{fig:theidea}, draws inspiration from methods in image classification \cite{mukherjee,makingbettermistakes}.

 Our research questions are the following.
 First of all, how can we take existing lexical ontologies as a starting point to encode symbols for concepts (nouns, verbs, adjectives, adverbs) in a compositional way?
 Secondly, are current neural models actually capable of learning these abstract symbols that have no direct connection with any surface form of language, without reducing parsing performance too much?
-And finally, do taxonomical encodings of concepts give the semantic parser the ability to make sense of out-of-distribution concepts by assigning a meaning that is compatible with or close to the ground truth, rather than producing a symbol based on the lemma of the word and hoping for the best.
+Furthermore, how can we intuitively assess the model's understanding of the hierarchy of concepts, and does the model trained on taxonomical encodings demonstrate a superior performance?
+Finally, do taxonomical encodings of concepts give the semantic parser the ability to make sense of out-of-distribution concepts by assigning a meaning that is compatible with or close to the ground truth, rather than producing a symbol based on the lemma of the word and hoping for the best.
 In other words, can the parser make an \emph{educated guess} based on distributional meaning rather than on superficial features when it encounters word meanings that it has never seen before, taking advantage of pre-trained language models?